 Drain the sump pump system in the winter months when not in use.

-- 1. Disconnect and drain all lines to unit. - 2.
-Remove screws from mounting feet (D) and drain system. - 3.
-Reinstall screws in mounting feet and reconnect system.
+- 1. Disconnect and drain all lines to the unit. - 2.
+Remove the screws from the mounting feet (D) and drain the system. - 3.
+Reinstall the screws in the mounting feet and reconnect the system.